nightroman/FarNet/FSharpFar/README.md

 - Main `*.fs` source files in the `[fsc]` section.
 - Other `*.fs` files in the current panel.

-`.fsx` files, true F# scripts, are not included.
-Ideally, they should contain something simple like invoking functions defined in more complex `.fs`.
-Note that in FSharpFar you can invoke `.fs` files as scripts, too.
+The `.fsx` files, F# scripts, are not included.
+Consider having complex code in `.fs` source files and keeping scripts simple.
+Note that in FSharpFar you can invoke source files as scripts, too.

-The generated project path is: `%TEMP%\FS-X-Y\Z.fsproj`, where:
+The generated project path is: `%TEMP%\_Project-X-Y\Z.fsproj`, where:

 - X is the name of your script directory.
 - Y is some hash code of its full path.